hofxbits/LectureNotes/_posts/2020-01-23-lecture2-primes.md

 layout: post
 mathjax: true
 author: Abhishek
-title: "Lecture 2 Extension - Proofs for the Infinitude of primes"
+title: "Lecture 2 Extension: Proofs for the Infinitude of primes"
 ---

-# Proof for infinitude of Primes

 ## The Topological Approach: